nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-09-27-journalism-checkpoint.md

 hidden: true
 ---

 As a science journalism M.A. student at New York University, I enjoy blending personal stories with scientific findings.
 People are more interesting, to me, than a scientific discovery at least 99% of the time.
+All of my published articles can be viewed on this website in the 'Writings' tab, while my past positions are listed on my 'Bio' page.
+My weekly newsletter on synthetic biology can be viewed on the 'SynBio Substack' page.

 My dream is to be an investigate science and data journalist.
 I'm an avid reader of _The New Yorker_, _The Atlantic_, _ProPublica_ and _The Upshot_.
 My favorite books are about Roman history, and I strongly feel that someone should write a modern biography on the Gracchi brothers.